Menu ☰

 Father "David" was actually born Daniel but appeared on the 1851 census as David 6 months old b.Wentworth, Yorks.

-The 1901 Census shows the family living at 40, Cecil Street, Wavertree, Liverpool.
+The 1901 Census shows the family living at 40 Cecil Street, Wavertree, Liverpool.
 His father, Daniel, is aged 49 and is a grain weigher in a corn warehouse, his mother, Mary Margaret, is aged 34, born 1867 in Liverpool is a housekeeper.
-At the taking of the Census they have six children, Frederick aged 12, Reginald aged 10, Hilda aged 8, Elsie aged 6, Joseph aged 3 and George Edward born 1901.
+At the taking of the Census they have six children, Frederick aged 12, Reginald aged 10, Hilda aged 8, Elsie aged 6, Joseph aged 3 and George Edward, born in 1901.

 The Thiepval Memorial, the Memorial to the Missing of the Somme, bears the names of more than 72,000 officers and men of the United Kingdom and South African forces who died in the Somme sector before 20 March 1918 and have no known grave.
 Over 90% of those commemorated died between July and November 1916.